tylerharter/cs301-projects/fall19/p10/stage1.md

 #### Question 2: How many capitals do we have in the world?

-You need to write some code to scrape the dataset from [here](http://techslides.com/list-of-countries-and-capitals).
+You need to write some code to scrape the data from [here](http://techslides.com/list-of-countries-and-capitals).
 It contains the table of all the countries and capitals with latitude and longitude in tabular format.
 Do not download the data using the csv or json file download link.
 You need to write the code to scrape the data from this table.
-Start by install Beautiful Soup and requests using pip.
+Start by install `Beautiful Soup` and `requests` using pip.

 ----
 Complete the following function: